top of page

 Communicating opens dialogue that goes both ways.
 And in order for dialogue to get us anywhere, we have to listen.

-• Physically engaging - leaning in, maintaining eye contact, showing interest.
+• Physically engage - leaning in, maintaining eye contact (as culturally appropriate), showing interest.

-• Following the speaker - not interrupting, finishing sentences or jumping ahead
+• Follow the speaker - not interrupting, finishing sentences or jumping ahead

-• Showing that you’re understanding by verifying, and
+• Show that you’re understanding by verifying, and

 The Insight Loop shows the intuitive - yet rarely explicit - pattern that guides our thinking all day, every day.